mrehkopf/n64rgb-1/generalRGBmod/README.md

 #### Firmware Revision Numbering

 Revision numbering goes along with the revision numbering I use for the alternative firmware for viletims N64RGB modding kit.

+#### Road Map / New Ideas

+- Estimation of sampling point for controller sniffing (will be also available for viletims PCB solution)
+- Simple onscreen feedback for user controled changes (possibly only for the CPLDs with 570LEs)
+- Linedoubling mode (needs an upgrade to Max10 FPGA; will be separated from this sub-folder, e.g. in folder advancedRGBmod)
+- Color transformation to component (needs an upgrade to Max10 FPGA; will be separated from this sub-folder, e.g. in folder advancedRGBmod)
+- HDMI?

+Any other ideas: email me :)